tudocomp/tudocomp/docs/Documentation.md

-For instance, the compressor family *lzss* (named after *Lempel-Ziv-Storer-Szymanski*) contains various compressors that factorize the input resulting in symbols and the produced factors.
-This output can then be piped to different encoders specialized for lzss to get a binary encoded compressed file.
+For instance, the compressor family *lzss* (named after *Lempel-Ziv-Storer-Szymanski*) contains various compressors that factorize the input resulting in symbols and the produced Lempel-Ziv factors.
+This output can then be passed to different encoders specialized for LZSS-type factors to get a binary encoded compressed file.

-## Compressors and Modules
+## Compressors and Modularity

-A *compressor*, in terms of this framework, transforms an input.
+A *compressor*, in terms of this framework, transforms an input sequence and writes the result to an output.
 A compressor is the entry point for the utility.
-The utility can invoke a compressor, and chain it with another compressor or with an encoder.

-Each compressor family has to implement a decompressor that can restore the original input (losslessly).
-Apart from that, there are no strict rules as to *what* kind of transformation occurs.
+Each compressor family has to implement a decompressor that can restore the original input losslessly.
+Apart from that, there are no strict rules as to *what* kind of transformation of the input occurs.
+In that sense, an *encoder* is also a compressor.

-In this framework it is possible to build a compression program by chaining multiple compressors/encoders.
-That is because compressors are *modular* and their modules are interchangeable.
+Compressors and encoders are implemented in a *modular* way.
+They are interchangeable and can be chained (ie the output of one becomes the input of another).

-For instance, a factor-based compressor consists of
+For instance, a factor-based conpressor consists of three main modules:

 1. A *factorizer* that produces factors,
 2. a *factor encoder* that encodes these factors, and
 3. a *raw symbol encoder* that encodes the remaining, unfactorized input.

-The factorizer divides the input into factors that are substrings of the input.
+In this example, the factorizer divides the input into factors that refer to substrings of the input.
-A factorizer can either transform a factor or leave it untouched (*unfactorized*).
-Both encoders encode the factors and the unfactorized substrings.
+The encoders then encode the factors and any unfactorized substrings in an independent manner (e.g. human readable or bit-optimal).

 For each of these tasks, there can be different strategies.
-For instance, we can factorize the input using a classic sliding window approach, but we could as well use a data structure that analyzes the entire input.
+For instance, the input can be factorized using a classic online sliding window approach, but one can also think of using a data structure that works offline and requires the entire input, such as the suffix array.

-The decision for an encoder is up to the user:
-We can encode the factors directly with fixed bit lengths, with a variable length approach such as Huffman code, etc.
-The same goes for the raw symbol encoder.
+Encoders can use myriad representations for the information they encode (e.g. fixed width integers, Huffman codes) which may work better or worse for different types of inputs.

+Each of these factorization or encoding strategies can have different sub-strategies in their own right.
+The goal of this framework is to modularize compression and encoding algorithms as much as possible into strategies.

+The produced output must contain all information necessary for the respective decompressor (or decoder) to restore the original input losslessly.

+## Runtime Statistics

+>TODO: `malloc_count` / `tudostat`

 # Usage

-## Framework utility

-The main executable `tudocomp_driver` is a command line tool that bundles all implemented algorithms.
-It provides a fast and easy way to compress and decompress a file with a specified chain of compressors.

 ## Library

 The library comes as a set of `C++` headers, no binary object needs to be built.
+>TODO: Not true. `malloc_count` is a binary object and needed for a core feature.

 Hence, it suffices to include the respective headers for using a specific compressor implementation.

 The [Doxygen documentation](about:blank) provides an overview of